mindkin/hourfleet/docs/howitworks.md

 ### Verifications

 In a car sharing network people must trust each other to borrow and rent vehicles.
 The car owners must at least trust the network that borrowers are legally qualified to drive their cars, and borrowers must at least trust car owners that cars are legally safe to drive.
 Everyone on the network, borrowers and car owners will want trust to some degree that everyone involved is legitimate, and the network has limited that kind of risk as much as it can.

-Since many people may be using the network or specific car for the first time, trust is going to be need inferred from the other party's network membership and from the feeeback and rating given by others on the network about them.
+Since many people may be using the network or specific car for the first time, trust is going to be need inferred from the other party's network membership and from the feedback and rating given by others on the network about them.

 For these reasons, and others, all Hourfleet networks support two things: Verifications and Ratings and Reviews.